 Statement of biodiversity priorities – priorities and potential measures

-Part 3 of the Kent and Medway Local Nature Recovery Strategy “Statement of biodiversity priorities – priorities and potential measures” presents:
+Contents of “Statement of biodiversity priorities – priorities and potential measures”

 1. Better, bigger, more and joined up – the overarching principles for nature recovery in Kent and Medway.